Skip to main content

 Teams include a default role assigned to users upon invitation or when moved between teams:

 • Inviting New Users: Admins can invite new users and define a role for them in the invite form.
-The invite form will default to the team’s default role (e.g., Viewer for most teams, Admin for the Admins team), but admins can change it to Admin or Viewer before sending the invitation.
+The invite form will default to the team’s default role (e.g., Viewer for most teams, Admin for the Admins team), but admins can change it to Admin, Billing, or Viewer before sending the invitation.

 • Moving Users Between Teams: When a user is moved to another team, they are automatically assigned the default role of the new team.
 Admins can update the user’s role afterward if needed.